 Feng Shui is an ancient Asian practice in which the strategic placement of certain auspicious objects in your environment can release positive energy (also known as “chi“).

 Numerology is the practice of interpreting the deeper energy of a number and utilizing that vibe for optimal understanding and alignment.
+It can be used to remove negative energy in the home, or boost positive energy in your body or envirnoment.
+The power of numerology and Feng Shui is pretty much limitless.

 By combining the energy of your home address with Feng Shui, you can encourage the flow of beneficial energy in your home.
 So let’s get started!